What is Bankruptcy?

 Will bankruptcy affect my credit?

-Your credit score is extremely important and that is why we sign up all of our clients for the 720 Credit Score Program at no additional charge.
+Your credit score is extremely important.
 For most individuals your score is better after you file because you are no longer delinquent on accounts.
 This programs helps you accelerate the process of improving your score.
 Bankruptcy will probably not make things any worse.

 The fact that you’ve filed a bankruptcy can appear on your credit record for ten years from the date your case was filed.
 But because bankruptcy wipes out your old debts, you are likely to be in a better position to pay your current bills, and you may be able to get new credit.
 If you decide to file bankruptcy, remember that debts discharged in your bankruptcy should be listed on your credit report as having a zero balance, meaning you do not own anything on the debt.
 Debts incorrectly reported as having a balance owed will negatively affect your credit score and make it more difficult or costly to get credit.
 You should check your credit report after your bankruptcy discharge and file a dispute with credit reporting agencies if this information is not correct.

 Utility services – Public utilities, such as the electric company, can not refuse or cut off service because you have filed for bankruptcy.
 However, the utility can require a deposit for future service and you do have to pay bills which arise after bankruptcy is filed.

 Discrimination – An employer or government agency can not discriminate against you because you have filed for bankruptcy.
 Government agencies and private entities involved in student loan programs also can not discriminate against you based on a bankruptcy filing.

 Driver’s license – If you lost your license solely because you couldn’t pay court-ordered damages caused in an accident, bankruptcy will allow you to get your license back.